CF COVID-19 Frequently Asked Questions

 - Contact your health care provider.

 - Have minimal contact with others and practice social distancing.

 I would like to return to my office to pick up files, collect, mail, etc. Should I contact anyone at the college?

 For security and efficiency, we have closed selected buildings that will not be open to the public.
 At the Ocala Campus, the Ewers Century Center, Bryant Student Union, University Center, Health Sciences building 19, 33, 35, and 37 will remain open with a few staff members.
 At the Citrus Campus, Buildings 2 and 4 will remain open.
 The Levy Campus and Hampton Center will remain open to allow students in a few skills-based programs to complete their coursework.
 All other buildings at all locations will be closed.
 If you enter one of the buildings that has been designated as closed, please submit a Custodial Services Request.
 The form is located at Inside.cf.edu under Forms or you can click here.

 What is the Families First Coronavirus Response Act?

-The Families First Coronavirus Response Act (FFCRA or Act) requires certain employers to provide employees with paid sick leave or expanded family and medical leave for specified reasons related to COVID-19.
+The Families First Coronavirus Response Act requires certain employers to provide employees with paid sick leave or expanded family and medical leave for specified reasons related to COVID-19.
 The Department of Labor’s Wage and Hour Division administers and enforces the new law’s paid leave requirements.
 These provisions will apply from the effective date through Dec.
 31, 2020.
 For full information, click here.